EvidenceBackedPoliticalBeliefs/UnitedKingdom/IsEquityHarmful.md

 The end goal of equality would be equal opportunity for all.
 Essentially no biases to involuntary or immutable states would affect someone's life.
 That may include Race, Sex, Sexuality, Appearance, Height, Weight, Age.

-Essentially allowing a person's merit and ability be the sole determinant of their success.
+Allowing a person's merit and ability be the sole determinant of their success.

 Defined as a function `Deserved success = Merit`.